 Idaho's large availability of public lands is a primary component of outdoor recreation in the state.

 STATE PROGRAMS

-While state-owned land only for only 5.1 percent of the total land mass, state agencies play a critical role in providing, managing and funding outdoor recreation in Idaho.
+While state owned land only accounts for 5.1% of the total land mass, state agencies play a critical role in providing, managing and funding outdoor recreation in Idaho.

 IDAHO DEPARTMENT OF PARKS AND RECREATION